 In order to stay one step ahead of the chaos, keep your workspace as productive as you are.
 Here some ideas to keep a clean desk and a clean path to productivity:

-- Make processing a priority: Processing your in-boxes (voicemail, e-mail, paper, and files) clears the deck for your life and work.
+- Make processing a priority: Processing your inboxes (voicemail, email, paper, and files) clears the deck for your life and work.
 Every five days, you need to make processing your focus.
-This weekly overview will enable you to create the space you need in order to work the way you’d like.
+This weekly overview will enable you to create the space you need in order to work the way you would like.

-- Get it: Take everything out of your briefcase and put it on your desk to tackle.
+- Get it: Take everything out of your briefcase or bag and put it on your desk to tackle.

-- Supply it: Go through your travel and business supplies and replace or restock anything that’s low.
-Also purge and restock an area or two on your desk (fill printer with paper, stapler with staples, water a plant, check the electric plugs by the floor to make sure they are in contact, etc)
+- Supply it: Go through your travel and business supplies and replace or restock anything that is low.
+Also purge and restock an area or two on your desk (fill printer with paper, stapler with staples, water a plant, check the electric plugs by the floor to make sure they are in contact, etc.)

 - Gather it: Put any as-yet-unprocessed notes into the in-basket.
-These can be from anywhere – meeting notes, Post-its, business cards you’ve picked up, e-mail messages or other mail.
+These can be from anywhere – meeting notes, Post-its, business cards you have picked up, email messages, or other mail.

 - Update it: Review any papers in your “pending” file to make sure their status is up to date.
 Also open and review your current project folders.

 - Find it: Check your calendar and your to-do list.
 On your calendar, look two weeks back and four weeks ahead.
 If you have any reminders in there, add them to your to-do list.
 Add to your to-do list by going through the notes in your inbox or other reminders you have.
-Check off anything you’ve gotten done.
+Check off anything you have completed.